My Experience With Electroconvulsive Therapy (ECT)

 - Unfortunately, the anxiety loss and appetite reduction mentioned earlier have not sustained after the shock treatments concluded.

-- Starting physical therapy treatment on 7/7/17 in an attempt to regain balance and coordination - result: failed overall static balance and coordination tests given by physical therapist
+- Starting physical therapy treatment on 7/7/17 in an attempt to regain balance and coordination - result: failed overall static balance and coordination tests given by physical therapist.
+After two months of physical therapy, my balance has improved somewhat, but my coordination is still not what it was before.

 How I Feel